-Students will have reading assignments most weeks and are required to submit discussion points.
-Engagement with the reading is the mechanism by which productive discussions can occur in this class.
-Students will also keep a weekly journal.
-The class will include a collaborative project around the topic of cognitive biases, an individual essay on analysis of metaphors and narrative structure, and a final project of the student's own design.
-While this class will provide ample time for writing in class during projects, students may have to finish their work at home some weeks depending on speed or desire.
-Homework should not exceed 30 minutes per class period.
+Students will have reading assignments most weeks and are required to submit discussion points and keep a notebook in this class.
+The class will include a collaborative project around issues at the intersection of philosophy, science, and society, a mid-semester rigorously worked essay on a topic of the student's choosing, as well as a science fiction story assignment around a concept we have discussed.
+While this class will provide ample time for writing in class during projects, students may have to finish their work at home some weeks, depending on speed or desire.

-Assessment will be based on willingness to discuss deeply and respectfully and engage in projects fully.
+Assessment will be based on willingness to discuss deeply and respectfully, and engage in projects enthusiastically and innovatively.
+Depth of reading is the mechanism by which productive discussions can occur in this class.
 Process, effort, questioning, and reflection are valued in the class.
-Students are invited into the assessment process with individual check-ins before both midsemester and end-of-semester evaluations, during which we discuss their work together.